axelerant/testimonials-widget/readme.txt

 * Deletes related cache entries on testimonial update
 * Excerpts for widget view, with read more link to complete testimonial
 * Filters for caching control, text replacement and more
+* Include or exclude specific testimonials for display
 * Optional alternate destinations for "Read more" links
 * Optionally disable caching for widget, shortcode or theme functions
 * Optionally show excerpts with single view